iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 <admon type="note">

-A MLEM project is required as target for `mlem list`.
+A [MLEM project] is required as target for `mlem list`.
 The other operations (below) work with loose MLEM objects (not in a MLEM project) as well.

+[mlem project]: /doc/command-reference/init

 </admon>